Neven Subotić: 2014 World Cup qualifying

 Throughout October 2012, Subotić continued with stellar performances for Borussia, both in the Champions League and in the Bundesliga, leading to more questions and criticism for Mihajlović in the Serbian press over continually leaving the player on the bench in national team matches.
 Asked about it explicitly in interviews, Mihajlović said, "Subotić missed the final friendly versus Ireland because of injury.
 He was supposed to start against Scotland, but out of the five training sessions we held leading up to the match, he did very poorly at two of them.
 I decided to give Biševac a chance in the match at Hampden Park and he was excellent.
 Then, before the Belgium match, I said a had two question marks over the starting lineup and one of them was if I should start Subotić.
 Now Biševac picked up a second yellow card of the qualifying, and Neven will start the next match in March versus Croatia, if he shows commitment in training, of course.
 It is now up to him to make that spot his again.
 The second part of the problem is that both Subotić and Nastasić aren't very vocal during matches, Biševac is the only one who talks and commands the back line.
 Neven is a very important player for us, and of course, I'm counting on him, but these things happen – I had it happen to me as a player on the occasion that a spot competitor on the squad makes the most of an opportunity coach gave him thus relegating me temporarily to the bench to wait for my next opportunity."

 Euro 2016 qualifying

 Subotić did not play in qualification matches for Euro 2016.
 After new Serbian coach Dick Advocaat announced his squad for qualifying rounds against Armenia and Albania, he also announced that Subotić may have finished his international career.
 He has earned a total of 36 caps, scoring 2 goals and his final international was a September 2013 World Cup qualification match against Croatia.

 Other activities

 In 2010, Subotić recorded a dance song called "Kings of Africa" along with Serbian rapper Filip Filipi.

-He founded the Neven Subotić Foundation in 2012, which works on realization of the human right for access to clean water, with a particular focus in Ethiopia.
+He founded the Neven Subotić Foundation in 2012, which works on realisation of the human right for access to clean water, with a particular focus in Ethiopia.